agata-nowicka/rooms/README.md

 ### Status
 The basic version of the project is still in progres.
-An improved verios could have a possibility of ........
+In the futer design will be polished, *change* feature won't clear name and number, typed name will appear in a modal box, dynamic list will dissapear after pressing *enter* even if there are still matching results.
+List of proposed results will be connected with a database with names or a name generator (E.g. https://www.fakenamegenerator.com/)